 This is the fourth stop on the ShopRite #NYCWFF Virtual Food Tour!
 All week long, different bloggers are recreating recipes that will be featured at the New York City Wine and Food Festival Grand Tasting Presented by ShopRite.
 ShopRite provided me with free products as well as a ShopRite gift card, but as always, all opinions are 100% my own.
-Thank you for supporting the brands that keep me creative in my tiny kitchen!

 A few bold ingredients make the perfect overnight marinade for these flavorful, succulent grilled pork chops.